juicedata/juicefs/docs/en/getting-started/README.md

 ## Go Further

-The above exercise only helps you to have a quick experience with JuiceFS locally and gives you a basic overview of how JucieFS works.
+The above exercise only helps you to have a quick experience with JuiceFS locally and gives you a basic overview of how JuiceFS works.
 To make the example more practical, we can take a step further by using SQLite to store metadata as above but replacing the local storage with "object storage".

 ### Object Storage